vgs1004/MyProjects/gold-price/README.md

 - Created input sequences for the LSTM model.
 - Trained an LSTM model with two layers and forecasted the next 30 days.
 - Visualized LSTM results alongside the original series.
+-  LSTM: Long Short-Term Memory Networks
+-  LSTM is a special kind of Recurrent Neural Network (RNN) capable of learning long-term dependencies in time series data.
+Unlike ARIMA, it can capture non-linear and complex patterns in data.
+-  LSTM layers have memory cells that preserve information over time.
+-  Useful when traditional models like ARIMA fall short, especially in chaotic or seasonal data.
+-  Requires more data and computation than ARIMA, but potentially gives better forecasts in complex scenarios.
+-  Why LSTM?
+-  Can handle non-stationary, non-linear, and multi-dimensional time series.
+-  Useful for deep learning-based predictions that adapt to sudden shifts or unknown trends.

 ## Results
 Both ARIMA and LSTM provide forecasts for the next 30 days.
 The plots help compare the effectiveness of each approach in capturing gold price trends.